open-contracting-extensions/ocds_document_publisher_extension/README.md

 # Document publisher

-Adds a `publisher` field to the `Document` object and an 'informationService' role to the party role codelist to reference the organization responsible for making the document available.
+Adds a publisher field to the document object and an 'informationService' role to indicate the organization responsible for making the document available.

 ## Usage

-For each organization referenced in `Document.publisher`, add 'informationService' to its roles array.
+For each organization referenced by a `Document.publisher` field, add the 'informationService' code to its `roles` array.

 ## Legal context

 In the European Union, this extension's fields correspond to [eForms OPT-301 (Party ID reference)](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/).
-For correspondences to eForms fields, see [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/latest).
+For correspondences to eForms fields, see [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/latest/).

 ## Example